Alumni- PhD Students

 Natalie Penn, Undergraduate Student (2019-2022)

-Natalie is an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) with a minor in Biomedical Research at UCLA.
+Natalie was an undergraduate student majoring in Microbiology, Immunology, and Molecular Genetics (MIMG) with a minor in Biomedical Research at UCLA.
 She joined the Yang Lab in April of 2019.
-Natalie works with Derek on developing γδ T cell-based immunotherapies for cancer.
+Natalie worked with Derek on developing γδ T cell-based immunotherapies for cancer.

-Besides research and classes, Natalie enjoys competitive public speaking, practicing origami, reading, and visiting art museums.
+Besides research and classes, Natalie enjoyed competitive public speaking, practicing origami, reading, and visiting art museums.

 Emily Peng, Undergraduate Student (2020-2022)

-Emily is an undergraduate student majoring in Molecular, Cell, and Developmental Biology (MCDB) with a minor in Biomedical Research at UCLA.
+Emily was an undergraduate student majoring in Molecular, Cell, and Developmental Biology (MCDB) with a minor in Biomedical Research at UCLA.
 She joined the Yang Lab in January of 2020.
-Emily works with Dr. Bo Li and Alice Yang Zhou on developing immune checkpoint blockade (ICB) and cell-based immunotherapies for cancer.
+Emily worked with Dr. Bo Li and Alice Yang Zhou on developing immune checkpoint blockade (ICB) and cell-based immunotherapies for cancer.

-Besides research, Emily enjoys traveling, volunteering, and baking desserts.
+Besides research, Emily enjoyed traveling, volunteering, and baking desserts.

 Iris Bai, Undergraduate Student (2020-2022)